IKoshelev/amd-like-modules/README.md

         });
 ```

 this will allow you to have AMD-like code structure and use old existing namespaced code with it.
 It will also expose new modules via namespaces, so that they can be accessed from old code.
-This way, you can write all new code in in AMD modules, but leave old code as is for the time being, untill you are finally ready to switch fully.
+This way, you can write all new code in AMD modules, but leave old code as is for the time being, untill you are finally ready to switch fully.

 ### What this is not
 This library does not handle 2 things that AMD normally handles - file loading and dependency graph resolution.
 Since your team probably already does this manually by ordered script tags - just continue doing that for now.

 ### Experimental feature
-One feature we found we could use is resolving modules by last namespace name, to make code shorter:
+One feature we found we could use is resolving modules by last namespace or two, to make code shorter:
 ```javascript
 window.simpleDefine.isAllowedNamedDependencies = true;